ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 The algorithm works as follows:
 1. Get VPN from virtual address
 2. Check if TLB has the translation into physical address for this VPN
+3. If the TLB does have the translation, great!
+If not, we handle a TLB miss.

 Old architectures had **hardware-managed TLBs**, like Intel x86, with a fixed multi-level page where TLB misses would manually walk through the page for the correct address translation.
 Modern architectures are **reduced-instruction set computers (RISC)** with a software-managed TLB.
 On a miss, the hardware raises an exception, which pauses the current instruction stream, raises the privilege level to kernel mode, and jumps to a trap handler.
 The OS must take care to never end up in a TLB-miss loop.
 Some solutions include keeping TLB miss handlers in unmapped physical memory, or reserving some memory for the TLB-miss handler address translation permanently.